LGR works collaboratively with a range of partners, read about their experience with the program.

 82 cents out of every dollar goes directly to student programs.

 Natalie Saldana reflects back on the day she left for college.
 “My parents were excited and proud of my decision to continue on with my education, and I felt prepared.
 Let’s Get Ready did a great job helping me transition to college by providing awesome coaches who gave us their two cents about their college experiences.
 They told stories about going away for the first time, gave us tips about what to do and what to avoid during freshman year, and even about how to save money to buy books and other essentials.
-Having our coaches share their experiences, I knew some key terms that during my freshman year were helpful such as work study, office hours, etc. which my other classmates were clueless about."
+Because our coaches shared their experiences, I knew some key terms that during my freshman year were helpful such as work study, office hours, etc. which my other classmates were clueless about."

 “Let’s Get Ready makes a difference in the lives of its students by making them realize that there is support out there.
 That there is always someone looking out for you.
 My college student Coaches helped me so much.
 One, Angel, told me what life was like for him at Cornell.
 It was so powerful because he was from the Bronx, too.”

-A star student, coach, and founder of the Tufts Let’s Get Ready program, Vanessa is truly an inspiration to all.
+A star student, Coach, and founder of the Tufts Let’s Get Ready program, Vanessa is truly an inspiration to all.
 Just three years before entering high school in New York City she emigrated from Colombia to the United States with her mother and younger sister.
 Both her parents attended college in Colombia but were unfamiliar with the application process in this country.
 Vanessa always knew she would attend college, but she didn’t know how to navigate her way through the process, nor was she sure where she should apply.